hanka5-svg/ramorga-architecture/33_normative_constraints (non‑agentive)/README.md

 Constitutional normative boundaries in RAMORGA

 This module replaces the former “alignment” layer.
-RAMORGA is a homeostatic, non‑agentive architecture — therefore no alignment framework is compatible with its structure.
+RAMORGA is a homeostatic, non‑agentive architecture; therefore any alignment framework is structurally incompatible with it.

 The purpose of this module is not to define goals, values, or desired behaviors.
-Instead, it defines **constitutional normative constraints** that limit what the system is allowed to do, regardless of context or input.
+Instead, it defines **constitutional normative constraints** — structural limits that specify what the architecture is **incapable** of becoming.

 These constraints are: